Relief Dollars are Here for You!

 - Students will only be awarded at one college, and award amounts will differ by college based on available funding levels and the number of eligible students

 *HEERF money may be distributed to pay towards direct costs at your awarding college with your written consent or as a direct refund to your selected refund method on file.
-If you selected to receive a direct refund or did not respond to have your grant pay towards your current balance, and have an outstanding balance due for the Fall 2021 semester, you must still pay your direct costs (tuition and fees) by the required deadlines with other financial aid or personal resources or after receiving this direct grant.
+If you selected to receive a direct refund or did not respond to have your grant pay towards your current balance, and have an outstanding balance due for the Fall 2021 or Spring 2022 semester, you must still pay your direct costs (tuition and fees) by the required deadlines.